-Elie Wiesel and his wife, Marion, established The Elie Wiesel Foundation for Humanity soon after he was awarded the 1986 Nobel Prize for Peace.
+Elie Wiesel and his wife, Marion, established The Elie Wiesel Foundation in 1987, soon after he was awarded the Nobel Prize for Peace in 1986.

 For over 30 years, the Foundation’s mission, rooted in the memory of the Holocaust, has been to combat indifference, intolerance and injustice through international dialogue and youth-focused programs that promote acceptance, understanding and equality.